 Regarding electropolishing, can anybody tell me if its the configuration of parts within an electrolyte, and the configuration of the part itself(shape/dimension) can have an impact on the current density seen by the part, and the results?

 Reason for asking is that in electropolishing type 416 parts in the hardened and tempered condition, some areas looked pitted or frosted, and others look perfect.

 First of two simultaneous responses-- (2000)

-Faraday's Law, as usual, is inviolate.
+Faraday's Law of Electrolysis, as usual, is inviolate.
 The problem is with your electropolisher.
 400 series, with its low chromium content, will EP, but must be done carefully at lower voltage and time than 300 series alloys.
 It will have a matte, uniform appearance when done correctly.
 Dan WeaverDan Weaver

 - Toccoa, Georgia

 Electropolishing, is basically the same as electroplating in reverse.

 If your part is irregularly shaped it will have uneven current density.
 Edges closer to the electrode will get current concentration effects, and resses further away from the electrode will have less current per area.

 That's the generalities for specific info' you need an expert in your area.Ian Brooke